 Currently uninsured?When filing for car insurance, you'll be billed extra to cover the cost of the SR-22 request form and your high-risk driving profile.
 An SR-22 requirement may disqualify you from buying insurance from some carriers, while others would be happy to sell you a policy.

-For drivers who don’t own a vehicleNot owning a vehicle makes it more difficult to obtain an SR-22, as you'll need proof of insurance to obtain a certificate.
+For drivers without a vehicleNot having a vehicle makes it more difficult to obtain an SR-22, as you will need to furnish proof of insurance to receive the certificate.
 If this is the case, you should buy a non-owners car insurance policy before filing for an SR-22.
 A non-owners policy is typically less expensive than a standard policy since it won’t provide protection for physical damage sustained by your vehicle.